-Capacity of fire pump is measured in gallons per minute.
+The capacity of a fire pump is measured in gallons per minute.
 The usual method of measurement is to determine the pressure of the jet of water leaving a given size of nozzle by means of a "Pitot Gage" from which the capacity is computed mathematically.

-A Pitot Gage consists of a small tube adapted to a point directly into the hose nozzle from the center of the issuing stream, the other end of the tube being connected to an accurate pressure gage.
+A Pitot Gage consists of a small tube adapted to a point directly in the hose nozzle from the center of the issuing stream, the other end of the tube being connected to an accurate pressure gage.